Brain-Development-and-Disorders-Lab/task_template_dynamic/README.md

 > Repository containing configurations and endpoint implementations for dynamic calculations used by online cognitive tasks.

+Comprehensive documentation describing how to install and configure the contents of this repository can be found in the [wiki](wiki/index.md).

 ## Description

 In order to perform advanced computations in a cognitive task, it is often easier to use a specialised language such as Python or R. When operating a cognitive task online, the task is typically a 'static' task that has all behaviour pre-defined.
 This repository implements a small JavaScript library that sends requests to a remote server that is able to perform advanced computations.
 Complementing this library, two pre-configured server endpoints are implemented using R and Python.
 These servers are capable of receiving data from the JavaScript task, executing a function using the received data, and returning a response to the task containing the computed data.